Limerick Tunnel: Construction

 Construction was carried out by a consortium of Strabag, John Sisk & Son Ltd, Lagan Holdings Ltd and Roadbridge Ltd. Traffic and Transportation planning was undertaken by Colin Buchannan and Partners.
 Dredging work for the tunnel trench was carried out by Dutch company Van Oord.
 The immersion process of floating the tunnel elements out into the Shannon was carried out by another Dutch company, Mergor.

 The total cost of construction was €660 million.

 Opening

 A pedestrian open day was held on 19 June 2010, with official opening to traffic by the Taoiseach, Brian Cowen, on 27 July 2010, two months ahead of schedule.

 Tolling

-The Austrian EFKON Group commissioned, built and currently operate two toll collection locations, one ten-lane and one six-lane plaza, both manned.
+The Austrian EFKON Group commissioned, built and currently operate two toll collection locations, one ten-lane and one six-lane plaza, both staffed.

 The tolling locations are both north of the Shannon.
 One is between junctions 3 and 4 of the N18, and the other is between N18 junction 3 and the Clonmacken Roundabout.